 It would take three more years of legal battles, but on May 20, 1968, the U.S. Supreme Court struck down the school’s whites-only rule.

 Here’s video from the scene when Dr. Martin Luther King Jr. spoke at Girard College that summer day.

 This video was shot by KYW, and was originally broadcast Aug.
 3, 1965 on KYW-TV.
-Video courtesy Temple University Library.
+It is republished here courtesy of Temple University Library.